 A sockliner can improve the comfort of your footwear by changing just a little bit the design of your simple, “classic” sockliner that I taught you in previous tutorial.

 Because the combination of the shoe pattern making knowledge and the design idea is great power it can change your perception about shoemaking, about the “world” of footwear in general!

 This is the main concept of my approach in shoemaking and this is what I teach in my shoemaking courses online.

 All small details, part of your footwear may improve the entire look of your shoes or make it worth.
 It concerns absolutely everything in shoemaking: the parts of the upper and lining, how they connected with each other, the type of seams, the edge of the insole, the insole itself, etc.

-I can talk endlessly about every specific detail of the footwear, and as a good example of how the shoe designing and shoe pattern making skills can influence on the beauty and comfort of your shoes, I chose to talk with you about sock lining.
+I can talk endlessly about every specific detail and shoe part of the footwear, and as a good example of how the shoe designing and shoe pattern making skills can influence on the beauty and comfort of your shoes, I chose to talk with you about sock lining.

 But before we will dive into details I want that you will read one of my oldest posts "Shoe Pattern: Basic pattern is important!" where I explain the importance of basic shoe pattern, so you will understand one of the befits of this pattern making knowledge.